thakyZ/NiklasGollenstede-eslintrc/README.md

 		}
 	},
 	"eslintConfig": {
-		"extends": "./node_modules/eslintrc/browser.js"
+		"extends": "./node_modules/eslintrc/typescript.js",
+		"root": true
 	}
 ```
 to the `package.json` in the project root and optionally delete the `package-lock.json` there.
-Then install with `npm install` and run with `npm run lint` or use eslint from the cli or an editor.
+Then install with `npm install` and run with `npm run lint` or use eslint from a terminal or editor.
+Not that the dependency on `@typescript-eslint/eslint-plugin` is only required for linting TypeScript with `typescript.js`, and is due to eslint's strange plugin resolution.

 ## Environments